 Let’s say there’s not enough room for all the PV panels you need to reach your electricity generation goals.
 Solar panels don’t always produce their rated power wattage, so you might need more panels than you think to satisfy your household’s power consumption requirements.
-With a solar carport, you can customise the structure to supply the additional space you need.
+With a solar carport, you can customize the structure to supply the additional space you need.

 But that’s not all.

-Your home’s roof likely isn’t optimised for solar power generation.
+Your home’s roof likely isn’t optimized for solar power generation.
 However, the roof of a new-build carport can be.
 You can design a solar carport with maximum electricity generation potential in mind from the outset.